If you need to make some extra cash, selling or donating your plasma can be an easy way to earn money.

 CSL Plasma has more than 200 donation centers in 39 states.
 Many states have several locations.
 These states include California, Texas, and Illinois, so residents of these states are likely to find a donation center near them.

 Grifols Plasma has over 100 locations in the United States.
-Depending on where you are in the country, you may be donating at one of their sister companies, such as Talecris Plasma Resources or Biomat USA.
+Depending on where you are in the country, you may be donating at one of their sister companies, Talecris Plasma Resources or Biomat USA.

 What are the Plasma Donation Requirements?